PierreLs63/QueryBox/README.md

 PORT_MAIL=587
 ```

-Please note that it may not work if:
+Please note that it may not work if :
-- **You have two-factor authentication (2FA) enabled**: You must generate an [App Password](https://myaccount.google.com/apppasswords) instead of using your regular password.
+- **You have two-factor authentication (2FA) enabled** : You must generate an [App Password](https://myaccount.google.com/apppasswords) instead of using your regular password.
-- **Less Secure Apps is disabled**: Google has restricted this option for security reasons.
+- **Less Secure Apps is disabled** : Google has restricted this option for security reasons.
-- **Your provider blocks SMTP connections**: Some networks or ISPs may restrict outgoing SMTP traffic.
+- **Your provider blocks SMTP connections** : Some networks or ISPs may restrict outgoing SMTP traffic.

 For other providers, update `MAIL`, `HOST_MAIL` and `PORT_MAIL` accordingly.